 So now, with everything going on, I knew I had a sacrifice to make.
-I could stay in this situationship that was bringing me more harm than good or I could say forget what your mind and your heart is feeling and do what you have to do for you.
-I recently learned that Abraham in the bible, had a similar decision to make as well.
-In a teaching by Bishop T.D Jakes, he talks about Soul Ties and the sacrifice you have to make to break them by referencing Abraham.
+I could stay in this situationship that was bringing me more harm than good or I could say forget what your mind and your heart are feeling and do what you have to do for you.
+I recently learned that Abraham in the bible had a similar decision to make as well.
+In teaching by Bishop T.D Jakes, he talks about Soul Ties and the sacrifice you have to make to break them by referencing Abraham.
 Abraham was in a soul tie with Hagar, his wife Sarah’s servant.
 Sarah gave Abraham permission to sleep with Hagar and have a child with her but once this happened she became jealous.
-Abraham, developed a soul tie for Hagar and had to sacrifice Ishmael, his first son, and Hagar, his lover, to fulfill the greater purpose God had for his life.
+Abraham developed a soul tie for Hagar and had to sacrifice Ishmael, his firstborn son, and Hagar, his lover, to fulfill the greater purpose that God had for his life.
 I also chose to make the sacrifice in order for God to fulfill the greater purpose he had for my life.

 During this time of purging this soul tie, I found out that he moved on to a new woman, his girlfriend, and they were now living together and traveling as well.
 The same man that spent years telling me he didn’t want a relationship was now in a relationship.
-That was all I needed to see and know to delete him from all social media platforms and cut off all communication with him.
+That was all I needed to see and know that I had to delete him from all social media platforms and cut off all communication with him.
 I never wanted to see him again, no matter how much it hurt; he would have to be erased!

 Erasing him from my memory was beginning to work fine, until he called me one day, out of the blue, saying he needed my help.
-That day I saw him, and helped him out.
-He asked me if we could remain friends as he was leaving my apartment, and I told him NO. I told him I forgave him, and wished him all the best in his endeavors but I did not want his friendship.
+That day I saw him and helped him out.
+He asked me if we could remain, friends, as he was leaving my apartment and I told him NO. I told him I forgave him and wished him all the best in his endeavors but I did not want his friendship.
 It was the last time I ever saw him.
 The powerful thing about this situation was that once I told him I forgave him, I really meant it and a huge burden was lifted off of me.
 I continued on with my journey to loving myself.

-P.S–It’s important for me to get all of this “stuff” out because when we keep things in the enemy uses it against us, as a means of attack.
-Micah Ch.
+P.S. it’s important for me to get all of this “stuff” out.
+When we keep things in, the enemy uses it against us as a means of attack.
+Micah ch.
 7: 8-10 says “Do not rejoice over me my enemy, though I have fallen I will rise.
-Though I have sit in darkness the lord will be my light…he will bring me out into the light and I will see his righteousness.”
+Though I have sit in darkness the Lord will be my light…he will bring me out into the light and I will see his righteousness.”